-The key reasons for running the Nutanix controllers as VMs in user-space really come down to two core areas:
+The key reasons for running the Nutanix controllers as VMs in user-space really come down to four core areas:

 Since the beginning we knew we were more than a single platform company.
 In that sense, choice has always been a big thing for us, whether it is with hardware, cloud or hypervisor vendors.

 By running as a VM in user-space it decouples the Nutanix software from the underlying hypervisor and hardware platforms.
 This enabled us to rapidly add support for other hypervisor while keeping the core code base the same across all operating environments (on-premise & cloud).
 Additionally, it gave us flexibility to not be bound to vendor specific release cycles

 Due to the nature of running as a VM in user-space, we can elegantly handle things like upgrades or CVM "failures" as they are outside of the hypervisor.
 For example, if there is some catastrophic issue where a CVM goes down, the whole node still continues to operate with storage I/Os and services coming from other CVMs in the cluster.
 During a AOS (Nutanix Core Software) upgrade, we can reboot the CVM without any impact to the workloads running on that host.

 But isn't being in the kernel is so much faster?
 Simple answer, NO.

 A common discussion topic is the debate around being in the kernel vs. in user-space.
 As a matter of background, I recommend reading the 'User vs. Kernel Space' section which covers what both actually are and the pros and cons of each.